D3F4LT99/P0w3rsh3ll3d/README.md

 # P0w3rsh3ll3d
-Random snip-bits of code ive made in powershell in the past.
+This is just a repository of random powershell scripts ive made to do a wide variety of things like download files from a list of linka that works in powershell v2